vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 eighth, Kurukṣetratīrtha \(v.
 64\).

-Then a group of ‘five tīrthas’ is described \( tīrthapa˜
+Then a group of ‘five tīrthas’ is described \( tīrthapañcaka, vv.

-ncaka, vv.
 65–70\), of which

 only three are known today and mentioned, not coherently, in the SM.
 The first three are Lakṣmītīrtha \(v.
 66\), Haṁsatīrtha \(v.
 67\), Cakratīrtha \(v.
 68;

 SM 7.25–29\).
 According to Mirashi \(1959, 101\) this latter could be the pond today called Cākorḍā lying one mile to the south of the hill.29 The fourth is Dhanustīrtha \(v.
 69; SM 7.29–35\).
 Here one should offer a bow, preferably of gold \(cf. SM 7.31–32\).
 The fifth is Pitr̥tīrtha \(v.
 70\), where one should bathe and offer a pitr̥tarpaṇa.
 This tīrtha  is described at length in SM 4.3–16, where it is said that its modern name is Rāmagayā \(cf. v.
 80, in which this name is

 mentioned\).
-It could be modern Gāyakhurī near Khim

-. ḍsī Lake \(Mirashi 1959,
+It could be modern Gāyakhurī near Khiṁḍsī Lake \(Mirashi 1959,

 101\), or the Ambālā tank \(Hiralal 1908, 205\).